Angeltheesoto/my_BE_project/README.md

 This file will cover everything I learned in BE Development as a review for helping me start my own CRUD app.

+## FOLDERS PURPOSE

+- server.js - this is where the main file where everything is connected too
+- views folder - This is where our HTML pages will be for displaying to the browser.
+- public folder - This is where the css, images and any other files that can be shown to anyone.
+You wouldnt keep anything private in this folder.
+- models folder -
+- controllers folder -
+- .gitignore - Keeps files untrackable so when you push the folder up to github those files dont go to github.
+- .env - holds the PORT number for running the live server.
+- layouts - Holds premade templates for working with jsx to make it easier to make more pages quicker with a jumpstart.

 ## NPM PACKAGES:

 - npm init -y - Creates the package.json file we need.